Charts in DOCX templates

 You can download the source document and the result document for this example in the pie charts demo.
 Description of the example is below.

-This is how our result document will look like:
+This is how the result document looks:

 Pie chart in word result